Guide to the Stowe Collection, 1829-2011

 Harriet Beecher Stowe, photogravure from "Giants of the Republic" by Hamilton Wright Mabie, 1895

-Harriet Beecher Stowe, engravings (3 portraits) and a print
+Harriet Beecher Stowe, engravings portraits and print

 Harriet Beecher Stowe sitting, E. & H.T.
 Anthony, carte de visite